Mehar-Nafis/Ansible_GCP_OpenText/Lab2_Exploring Adhoc Commands.md

-## Lab 2: Exploring Ad-Hoc Commands
+## Lab 2: Exploring Adhoc Commands

 In this lab, you will explore some common ad-hoc commands starting from memory details to copying files from one host to another.